postmates/PMHTTP/README.md

 ## Version History

+#### Development

+* Support PMJSON 4.x in addition to PMJSON 3.x with CocoaPods.
+Carthage doesn't support that kind of version range so it's now just set to PMJSON 4.x only.

 #### v4.4.2 (2019-08-13)

 * Fix a bug with the deprecated `HTTPManagerObjectParseRequest.credential` property where assigning to the property wouldn't work.